Nibbels/sanlight-mesh-bluez-poc/INSTRUCTIONS.md

     ./scripts/run-tests.sh
     sudo bash scripts/install-gateway.sh --reuse-existing

-`--reset-mesh-state` is intentionally destructive.
-It is never implied by install or upgrade and must not be used to solve a missing `.state/` directory when the corresponding BlueZ databases still exist.
+The lower-level `scripts/setup-all.sh` and `scripts/install-service.sh` helpers still support `--reset-mesh-state` for a deliberate complete local reinitialization.
+The option is intentionally destructive, is never implied by `scripts/install-gateway.sh`, and must not be used for routine updates or to recover a missing `.state/` directory while the corresponding BlueZ databases still exist.

 ## Service operation